SCIENCE 10th

 9. http://serendip.brynmawr.edu/sci_edu/waldron/

-Significant Task: Allele Frequencies and Sickle Cell
+Task: Allele Frequencies and Sickle Cell

 Anemia Lab from http://genetics-education-partnership.mbt.washington.edu/class/activities/HS/sickle-bean.htm

-will be able to observe how selective forces can change allele frequencies in a
+how selective forces can change allele frequencies in a population and cause

-population and cause evolution to occur.
+evolution to occur.
+Selective forces are

-Over time, allele frequencies can change and evolution can occur due to
+can change and evolution can occur due to the selective forces in a

-In this lab, students will simulate the effects of a high frequency of
+population.
+In this lab, students will simulate

-malaria on the allele frequencies of a population.
-This curriculum-embedded performance science performance
+the effects of a high frequency of malaria on the allele frequencies of a

-Inquiry, Literacy and Numeracy, Strand V – Genetics, Evolution and
+Curriculum Framework, under Scientific Inquiry, Literacy and Numeracy, Strand V

 b.

-Length/Timing: 2 class days (2 45-minute periods or 1
+Length/Timing: 2 class days (2 45-minute periods or 1 1.5

-1.5 hour period)
+hour period)

 c.